amanchuan/exercise/README.md

 # exercise
-# this repo contains my exercise in mooc course.
+# this repo contains my exercise in mooc courses.